BattleBit-Community-Servers/Battlebit-Community-Server-Launcher/README.md

+# THIS IS BEING REWORKED.
+# THERE IS GOING TO BE A BIG UPDATE TO THIS THAT WILL REPLACE EVERYTHING

 # BattleBit Remastered Server Setup Guide

 Welcome to the BattleBit Remastered Server Setup Guide.
 This guide provides step-by-step instructions on how to set up and update your game server using SteamCMD.